The page has been translated by Gen AI.

 CategoryConceptAdvantageDisadvantage

-Formula calculation methodMethod for calculating capacity values based on factors such as user count for sizing estimation, and applying correction factors.It can clearly present the basis for scale estimation and can be calculated more simply than other methods.If the correction factor is incorrect, a large discrepancy from the desired value occurs, and providing accurate supporting data for the correction factor is difficult.
+Expression calculation methodMethod for calculating capacity figures based on factors such as user count for sizing estimation and applying correction factors.It can clearly present the basis for estimating the scale and can do so more simply than other methods.If the correction factor is incorrect, a large discrepancy from the desired value occurs, and providing accurate supporting data for the correction factor is difficult.

-Reference MethodDepending on the workload (number of users, DB size), estimate a comparable system size by comparing approximate scales using the baseline data.Since it can be compared with the existing implemented business system, a relatively safe scale estimation is possible.Because it relies on comparison rather than a calculative approach, the justification is weak.
+Reference methodBased on the workload (number of users, database size), we estimate a comparable system scale by comparing approximate sizes using baseline data.Since it can be compared with the existing implemented business system, a relatively safe scale estimation is possible.Because it relies on comparison rather than a calculation-based approach, the justification is weak.

-Calculation formulas and reference methods estimate the resource usage of servers deployed on the cloud by extracting various metrics.
+The formula calculation method and reference method extract various metrics to estimate the resource usage of servers built on the cloud.

-Generally, cloud capacity planning identifies the capacity balance point by adjusting through simulation methods or operations.
+Typically, cloud capacity sizing identifies the capacity equilibrium point by adjusting through simulation methods or operational tuning.

-However, sizing is often required for reasons such as cost estimation or proposals.
+However, sizing is often required for reasons such as establishing a usage fee budget or making proposals.

-The formula-based calculation method can provide objective capacity design criteria because it calculates server capacity using various metrics.
+The formula-based calculation method can provide an objective capacity design standard because it estimates server capacity using multiple metrics.

-First, calculate the CPU capacity of the Web/WAS server using the formula.
+First, estimate the CPU capacity of the Web/WAS server using the formula calculation.

-Number of concurrent usersUsers who simultaneously use software or systems over a network-estimated value
+Number of concurrent usersUsers who simultaneously use software or systems over a network-calculated value

 Number of operations per userNumber of business logic operations generated per second by a single user3 ~ 65